olifolkerd/convertor/README.md

 $AllUnitsConvertor->toAll(); //returns all compatible converted value
 ```

-This will return an array conatinging the conversions for all compatible units, in the case of "meters" as a start unit, Convertor will return all available distance units
+This will return an array containing the conversions for all compatible units, in the case of "meters" as a start unit, Convertor will return all available distance units

 ```js
 {